 In the seamstress’s basket

-Nina is sewn in a woven fabric.
+Nina is sewn in woven fabric.

 To sew Nina, you will need: